ten-protocol/ten-whitepaper/appendix.md

 Obscuro's novel decentralised round-based consensus protocol based on a fair lottery and on synchronisation with the L1 designed for L2 rollups.

 **Rollup**
-Rollups are L2 solutions that perform transaction execution outside the main L1 chain, but post transaction data on L1.
+L2 solutions that perform transaction execution outside the main L1 chain, but post transaction data on L1.
 A rollup is a batch of transactions that were executed by the L2 verifiers.

 **Root Provisioning Key / RPK**
 A cryptographic key randomly created and retained by Intel.
 It is the basis for how the processor demonstrates that it is a genuine Intel SGX CPU at a specific trusted computing base.